drshahizan/HPDP/assignment/submission/ass1/sheemart/case_study1a/readme.md

     - **Tick** on 'Aggregate' and choose Min at the dropdown.

 - **Drag and drop Percent** into the Rows section.
 Set the order to  **Ascending** and sort by **Percent.** Tick on the **Show totals**.

+- These instructions outline the steps to customize a data visualization, specifically a scorecard chart.
+The user is advised to set the chart type, define the data range, and aggregate the data based on the chosen key value ('min', 'average,' or 'max').

+- Dragging and arranging the 'Percent' field in ascending order and displaying the totals allow for a clear and organized presentation of the data, aiding in better analysis and understanding.

 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/assets/89633522/61d5a63e-8dd3-4543-8cc6-0ed83c4b48e5" width="600">